 It might be located in a rustic urban farm setting, but CERES Organic Grocery isn’t stuck in the past and happily accepts card payment for even the smallest of purchases.
 Stocking everything from environmentally friendly detergent to organic, free range eggs, at CERES Organic Grocery you can also reduce consumption of packaging by bringing your own reusable container to fill up with staples like flour, rice and pulses.

-With three locations across Melbourne, Organic Wholefoods has been providing Melburnians with wholesome, organic goods since before shunning the big supermarkets became cool.
+With three locations across Melbourne in Flemington, Brunswick and Fitzroy, Organic Wholefoods has been providing Melburnians with wholesome, organic goods since before shunning the big supermarkets became cool.
 You’ll find a top range of milk and plant-based milk alternatives, raw treats, superfoods, pantry staples and gluten-free foods.

 As passionate supporters of small, local businesses, Frederick’s Fine Grocer believes that making payment easy for customers is just one way to get people in the door.
 With no minimum spend or extra fees on card purchases, customers are free to drop in to buy anything from a cold-pressed juice to a jar of peanut butter.